dotnet/docs-maui/docs/user-interface/controls/blazorwebview.md

 ::: moniker range="=net-maui-7.0"

-- `HostPage`, of type `string?`, which defines the root page of the Blazor web app.
+- <xref:Microsoft.AspNetCore.Components.WebView.Maui.BlazorWebView.HostPage>, of type `string?`, which defines the root page of the Blazor web app.
-- `RootComponents`, of type `RootComponentsCollection`, which specifies the collection of root components that can be added to the control.
+- <xref:Microsoft.AspNetCore.Components.WebView.Maui.BlazorWebView.RootComponents>, of type `RootComponentsCollection`, which specifies the collection of root components that can be added to the control.

 ::: moniker-end

 ::: moniker range=">=net-maui-8.0"

-- `HostPage`, of type `string?`, which defines the root page of the Blazor web app.
+- <xref:Microsoft.AspNetCore.Components.WebView.Maui.BlazorWebView.HostPage>, of type `string?`, which defines the root page of the Blazor web app.
-- `RootComponents`, of type `RootComponentsCollection`, which specifies the collection of root components that can be added to the control.
+- <xref:Microsoft.AspNetCore.Components.WebView.Maui.BlazorWebView.RootComponents>, of type `RootComponentsCollection`, which specifies the collection of root components that can be added to the control.
-- `StartPath`, of type `string`, which defines the path for initial navigation within the Blazor navigation context when the Blazor component is finished loading.
+- <xref:Microsoft.AspNetCore.Components.WebView.Maui.BlazorWebView.StartPath>, of type `string`, which defines the path for initial navigation within the Blazor navigation context when the Blazor component is finished loading.

 ::: moniker-end

-The `RootComponent` class defines the following properties:
+The <xref:Microsoft.AspNetCore.Components.WebView.Maui.RootComponent> class defines the following properties:

-- `Selector`, of type `string?`, which defines the CSS selector string that specifies where in the document the component should be placed.
+- <xref:Microsoft.AspNetCore.Components.WebView.Maui.RootComponent.Selector>, of type `string?`, which defines the CSS selector string that specifies where in the document the component should be placed.
-- `ComponentType`, of type `Type?`, which defines the type of the root component.
+- <xref:Microsoft.AspNetCore.Components.WebView.Maui.RootComponent.ComponentType>, of type `Type?`, which defines the type of the root component.
-- `Parameters`, of type `IDictionary<string, object?>?`, which represents an optional dictionary of parameters to pass to the root component.
+- <xref:Microsoft.AspNetCore.Components.WebView.Maui.RootComponent.Parameters>, of type `IDictionary<string, object?>?`, which represents an optional dictionary of parameters to pass to the root component.

 In addition, <xref:Microsoft.AspNetCore.Components.WebView.Maui.BlazorWebView> defines the following events:

-- `BlazorWebViewInitializing`, with an accompanying `BlazorWebViewInitializingEventArgs` object, which is raised before the <xref:Microsoft.AspNetCore.Components.WebView.Maui.BlazorWebView> is initialized.
+- <xref:Microsoft.AspNetCore.Components.WebView.Maui.BlazorWebView.BlazorWebViewInitializing>, with an accompanying `BlazorWebViewInitializingEventArgs` object, which is raised before the <xref:Microsoft.AspNetCore.Components.WebView.Maui.BlazorWebView> is initialized.
 This event enables customization of the <xref:Microsoft.AspNetCore.Components.WebView.Maui.BlazorWebView> configuration.
-- `BlazorWebViewInitialized`, with an accompanying `BlazorWebViewInitializedEventArgs` object, which is raised after the <xref:Microsoft.AspNetCore.Components.WebView.Maui.BlazorWebView> is initialized but before any component has been rendered.
+- <xref:Microsoft.AspNetCore.Components.WebView.Maui.BlazorWebView.BlazorWebViewInitialized>, with an accompanying `BlazorWebViewInitializedEventArgs` object, which is raised after the <xref:Microsoft.AspNetCore.Components.WebView.Maui.BlazorWebView> is initialized but before any component has been rendered.
 This event enables retrieval of the platform-specific web view instance.
-- `UrlLoading`, with an accompanying `UrlLoadingEventArgs` object, is raised when a hyperlink is clicked within a <xref:Microsoft.AspNetCore.Components.WebView.Maui.BlazorWebView>.
+- <xref:Microsoft.AspNetCore.Components.WebView.Maui.BlazorWebView.UrlLoading>, with an accompanying `UrlLoadingEventArgs` object, is raised when a hyperlink is clicked within a <xref:Microsoft.AspNetCore.Components.WebView.Maui.BlazorWebView>.
 This event enables customization of whether a hyperlink is opened in the <xref:Microsoft.AspNetCore.Components.WebView.Maui.BlazorWebView>, in an external app, or whether the URL loading attempt is cancelled.

 Existing [Razor components](/aspnet/core/blazor/components/) can be used in a .NET MAUI Blazor app by moving the code into the app, or by referencing an existing class library or package that contains the component.
 For more information, see [Reuse Razor components in ASP.NET Core Blazor Hybrid](/aspnet/core/blazor/hybrid/reuse-razor-components).